Bsal13/Offensive-Security-Proving-Grounds-Boxes/UT99 (Intermediate) Windows Box.md

 #### - Typed "hexchat" on my kali machine to bring up an IRC program:

-#### - Clicked under "Networks" to create and label a anew network and clicked edit:
+#### - Clicked under "Networks" to create and label a new network and clicked edit:

 ![](../Images/Pasted%20image%2020220704002124.png)